ediberbe/minesweeper_auto-solver/README.md

 Before you continue, ensure you have met the following requirements:

-- You have installed a compatible [Python](https://www.python.org/downloads/) version.
+* You have installed a compatible [Python](https://www.python.org/downloads/) version.
-- You have installed a compatible [PyGame](https://pypi.org/project/pygame/) version. ```pip install pygame```
+* You have installed a compatible [PyGame](https://pypi.org/project/pygame/) version. ```pip install pygame```

 ## Start

 To start program run main.py script using Python.
-If using windows you can double click on main.bat
+If using Windows you can double click on main.bat

 ## Controls

 Tile Left-CLick  -> Reveal Tile
 Tile Right-Click -> Flag Tile, Unflag Tile

 Face Left-Click  -> New Game
 Face Right-Click -> Start Auto-solve, Pause Auto-solve, Resume Auto-solve

 ## Screenshots